Epiczhul/NativeForge/README.md

 ## Building
 Just Press the green button in Visual Studio!
-But close VMWare then because booting doesnt work from visual studio rn. you need to open VMware manuely and change the ISO path to the ISO in "projectFolder\bin\bin\Debug\net7.0\win-x64\native\"
+But VMware doesnt work, you need to edit the NativeForge machine in VMware and change the iso path.
+"projectFolder\bin\bin\Debug\net7.0\win-x64\native\"

 ## Credits to: